CURRICULUM VITAE 2015

 · Prepared proposals for the establishment of a major health science university in Kazakhstan;

 · Led the development of plans to establish an academic medical center for a new agency of the government of Kazakhstan, in cooperation with Duke University and Medical Center.
-Worked closely with the semi-autonomous body that will administer this major development project promoting health care innovation in Kazakhstan;
+Worked closely with the semi-autonomous body that will administer this major development project promoting health care innovation and health research policy in Kazakhstan

 · Was part of the negotiating team that successfully obtained major funding for Duke and coordinated the Duke role in the process